In this article, you will learn what the INDIRECT formula is and how to use it in Google Sheets.

-Check this article if you are looking for a way to create a dependent drop-down list whose choices change based on your choice in the first pull-down menu.
+Check this article: Dependent Drop-down List in Google Sheets: Explained if you are looking for a way to create a dependent drop-down list whose choices change based on your choice in the first pull-down menu.

 Are you learning this formula to build a financial model or financial KPI dashboard, or conduct financial analysis?
 If so, LiveFlow may help you to automate manual workflows and keep numbers updated in real-time.
 For instance, you can easily compare your Budget versus Actual without any manual work.
 Furthermore, you can access other templates here, from the simple Income Statement and Operational KPI templates to Multi-Currency Consolidated Income Statement, Balance Sheet, and Cash Flow templates.
 You can also customize these templates as you want without breaking the automated data inflow.

 To learn more about LiveFlow, book a demo.

 If you don’t get the right answer to your question in this article or you have other questions on lookup formulas, you may find the answers in the following articles.

 How to Use INDEX Function in Google Sheets